Academic Retention Standards

 2. Master’s or Specialist’s degrees: within seven years;

 3. Doctoral Degrees: within eight years if the student had a relevant graduate degree when beginning the program OR within ten years if the student began doctoral study without a relevant prior graduate degree.

 Extension of Time Requests.

 If a student does not register for the initial graduate work within one year after the date of admission to the College of Graduate Studies, or if in completing one or more courses the student earns no further graduate credit at CMU for three consecutive years, the student is classified as inactive and the admission is terminated.
-If the student has completed one or more courses, the permanent record card is retained by the Registrar.
 The student may thereafter apply for readmission to resume graduate study at a later date by resubmitting an Application for Admission and supplying all other documents requested by the department concerned.
 If a student does not earn graduate credit at CMU for seven consecutive years, the student's original application, letters, transcripts from other universities, and other materials will be destroyed.
 If one wishes to apply for readmission after that length of time, all materials, including a new application, transcripts and other documents requested by the department will need to be submitted.

 Financial Aid Academic Progress